anquanscan/sec-tools/README.md

 [fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux): IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos including a fully encrypted Machine Learning inference with a Neural Network and a Privacy-Preserving key-value search.
 [linkedin2username](https://github.com/initstring/linkedin2username): OSINT Tool: Generate username lists for companies on LinkedIn
 [Spectre-PoC](https://github.com/chaitanyarahalkar/Spectre-PoC): Proof of Concept - Spectre
 [tpotce](https://github.com/telekom-security/tpotce): 🍯 T-Pot - The All In One Honeypot Platform 🐝
+[Brutus](https://github.com/Bialomazur/Brutus): Botnet targeting Windows machines written entirely in Python & open source security project.